stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2021-09-18-embodiment-for-nerds/index.md

 Human languages compress the uniqueness and infinite details of an experience into rigid, culturally-defined, categories.
 They fail to express anything that is inherently subjective or deeply personal.

-This is one of the reasons that no matter how much you read on connecting with the body, you cannot do it in place of immersing in experiences.
+This is one of the reasons that no matter how much you read about connecting with the body, you cannot do it in place of immersing in experiences.
 I often catch myself that instead of experiencing experiences, I instinctively decompose and analyze them.
 While it occasionally gives valuable insight, it inadvertently reduces immersion.

 Obviously, this blog post is as guilty as charged.

 #### Soft contact with one’s body

-I would like to give a distinction between two kinds of contact with one’s body: “a soft contact” (experiential, process-oriented) and a “hard contact” (instrumental, goal-oriented).
+I would like to give a distinction between two kinds of contact with one’s body: “soft contact” (experiential, process-oriented) and “hard contact” (instrumental, goal-oriented).

 “Soft contact” is not only about feeling or soothing one’s body.
 It is about making body sensations a part of one’s life experience, rather than a tool.
 It is even not a synonym for light and pleasant experiences.
-If you **experience** (but don’t resist) pain, discomfort, tiredness — it is still “soft contact”.
+If you **experience** (but don’t resist) pain, discomfort, or tiredness — it is still “soft contact”.

 Dancing can be on any part of the spectrum, depending on whether you focus on the correct form or the experience of the movement itself.
-To some extent, it is a function of what you do, but mostly — on your attitude.
+To some extent, it is a function of what you do, but mostly — of your attitude.

 While having prior sports experience is usually a plus when it comes to the mind-body relationship, one can have as much “hard contact” as possible without a trace of “soft contact”.
-For example, if it is about resisting pain, discomfort, tiredness (in cardio workouts, running marathons, swimming, mountain hiking, dancing ballet, yoga, receiving massages) — it is all ”hard contact”.
+For example, if it is about resisting pain, discomfort, or tiredness (in cardio workouts, running marathons, swimming, mountain hiking, dancing ballet, yoga, receiving massages) — it is all ”hard contact”.

 #### A shell protects against all experiences — bad and good alike